caitoreilly/readme-generator/README.md

 ---

-- put the video gif here

-Here is the [link]() to the full video tutorial on how to use this program.

 Please follow the steps outlined below for how to use the command-line application once all of the necessary programs and npm packages are installed:

 1. To begin using the application, run "node index.js" in the command line.
 This will tell Node.js runtime to read the index.js file's code and execute it.